digimori/MilestoneProjectTwoGenshinQuiz/readme.md

 THINGS TO FIX BEFORE SUBMISSION:
 MEDIA QUERIES
 GENSHIN LOGO AT THE TOP W/ "THE QUIZ" UNDER IT
+(the Quiz is in a h1 tag, it's causing problems. fix it.)

 #Genshin Impact Quiz: